GlobalWebIndex/challenge-python-v1/README.md

   - all the likes to this dinosaur will be deleted
 - upon deletion of a pet dinosaur
   - the dino owner will no longer have this pet dino
-- the deletion of the dino owner has no other effects
+- the deletion of the dino owner will delete the likes from this owner to the kinds of dinosaurs.

 ### Roadmap / TODOs

 There is one exception in the above tasks: remove the image from the admin site.

-TODO: add a population script
+TODO: add a population script\
 TODO: add unit tests

 </p>